Ermolaevamariya | Dreamstime.com

 16. Tom’s of Maine Oral Care, Clean Mint Simply White Toothpaste.
 Tom’s of Maine website. http://www.tomsofmaine.com/products/oral-care/simply-white-toothpaste.
 Accessed July 12, 2019.

-MELISSA VAN WITZENBURG, MS, RDH, has been practicing dental hygiene for 17 years.
-She continues to pursue her passion by assisting in the creation of an oral health initiative to educate the aging population about oral health and systemic links.
-Van Witzenburg also works clinically in a periodontal office in the Chicagoland area.
-Email her at [email protected].
+Melissa Van Witzenburg, MS, RDH, has been practicing dental hygiene for 20 years.
+She continues to pursue her passion by educating the aging population about oral health and systemic links.
+Melissa also works clinically in a periodontal office in the Chicagoland area and is a key opinion leader with HuFriedyGroup.
+Contact her at [email protected].